Twaddler01/rpg_similitude/README.md

 # BUGS

 # Updates
+11-21-2024
+- Updated inventory.js to utilixe the indexedDB database.
+Only a little left to migrate over!

 11-20-2024
 - In process of converting code to SLOT format.
 Right now, code is between array (old method) and IndexedDB (new method).
 This will potentially use temporary arrays and direct updates to the database following JSON templates.
 - Updated through STATS tab so far with async data used with database.